philrz/super/docs/language/operators/put.md

 The `put` operator modifies its input with one or more [field assignments](../pipeline-model.md#field-assignments).
-Each expression is evaluated based on the input record and the result is either assigned to a new field of the input record if it does not exist, or the existing field is modified in its original location with the result.
+Each [expression](../expressions.md) `<expr>` is evaluated based on the input record and the result is either assigned to a new field of the input record if it does not exist, or the existing field is modified in its original location with the result.

-New fields are append in left-to-right order to the right of existing record fields while modified fields are mutated in place.
+New fields are appended in left-to-right order to the right of existing record fields while modified fields are mutated in place.

 If multiple fields are written in a single `put`, all the new field values are